 The security and safety of your computer system is a joint effort between the technical support departments at Rutgers University and yourself.
 It is important to understand what you should do on an ongoing basis to ensure that your system remains safe.
-The following recommendations will help you keep your systems at work and at home running safely and securely and will also facilitate the recreation of your system should this become necessary either due to system failure or compromise:
+The following recommendations will help you keep your systems at work and at home running safely and securely:

-- Protect your system with anti virus and anti malware software.
-All systems configured by the Information Technology Services Office at the Bloustein School have both anti virus and anti malaware software installed.
-No matter how careful you are working on a computer, there are ways that your computer can be infected with viruses and malware and so we recommend having such software installed.
+- Protect your system with anti-virus software and setup scheduled scans.
+All systems configured by the Information Technology Services Office at the Bloustein School have anti-virus software installed.
+No matter how careful you are using your computer, there are ways that you can be infected.
+Anti-Virus software is freely available to faculty, staff, and students at Rutgers University.
 If you would like our recommendations on which programs to use, please contact us.
 Once you have the software installed, you should setup regular scans of your computer to ensure that there is not anything malicious on your system.

 - Maintain the physical security of your system.
-Physical security can include such measures as locking the system down with an aircraft grade cable, setting a BIOS password that is then required to start the system.
+Physical security can include such measures as physically locking the system down with an aircraft grade cable to prevent theft to setting BIOS passwords that are required to start the system.
 Another excellent physical security measure is to setup up full disk encryption that protects your data if your computer is lost or stolen.
-Another good practice is to setup screen saver passwords for instances when you may walk away from your system, as well as shutting down your system when you leave for the day.
+Another good practice is to setup screen saver passwords for instances when you may walk away from your system.

 - Do not run file and print sharing, remote access programs, or peer-to-peer file sharing programs on your system.
 These programs are dangerous and can expose your computer to security problems.
 If for any reason you need these programs for your work, please contact us for guidance.

-- Install a Personal Firewall.
+- Install or activate your Personal Firewall.
 Personal firewalls can also help keep your computer safe.
-At one time, it was standard protocol to have a third party firewall running.
-At the present time, the built in firewalls from Microsoft and Apple are sufficient provided that your computer is protected by a firewall or at the very least a router.
+At one time, it was standard protocol to have a third-party firewall running.
+At the present time, the built-in firewalls from Microsoft and Apple are sufficient provided that your computer is protected by a firewall or at the very least a router.

 We hope that you find this information useful.
-If you have any security questions or concerns, please contact us.
+If you have any security questions or concerns, please contact us at email@example.com.